ckorzen/pdf-text-extraction-benchmark/benchmark/README.md

 + [`src/0001/astro-ph0001196`](src/0001/astro-ph0001196), the folder with TeX source file and supplementary files like images, etc.
 + [`groundtruth/0001/astro-ph0001196.body.txt`](groundtruth/0001/astro-ph0001196.body.txt), the ground truth file.

-In total, the benchmark provides data for *12,099* scientific articles of *arXiv*.
-The articles were selected randomly, 1% from each `YYMM` folder, in order to represent the variety of topics and creation times (and thus article formats), which can be deduced from the [arXiv submission rate statistics](https://arxiv.org/help/stats/2016_by_area/index/).
+All of the *12,099* scientific articles were selected randomly, 1% from each `YYMM` folder, in order to represent the variety of topics and creation times (and thus article formats), which can be deduced from the [arXiv submission rate statistics](https://arxiv.org/help/stats/2016_by_area/index/).

 **TODO**: How to provide the TeX source files and PDF files? arXiv does not grant the right to distribute arXiv articles.

 ### Ground Truth Files

+Each provided ground truth file is a *plain text file* and contains the *title*, the *section headings* and the *body text paragraphs* of the associated scientific article, separated by blank lines and in order as they appear in the TeX file.
+Each ground truth files has file extension `.body.txt`.

 ### PDF files